Interview intro from magazine

 GraemeHi Alex, of course.

-I’m a freelance copywriter operating under my business name of DropCapCopy.
+I’m a freelance copywriter operating under my business name, DropCapCopy.
 As a copywriter (not a ‘copyrighter’, which is an altogether different ball game), I work directly with businesses in all sectors across Devon, Cornwall, and the UK.

-While every project is different, I‘m usually brought on board to write advertising copy for clients (think ‘Mad Men’) and content for their business.
-Anything from websites, brochures, blogs, to case studies.
-And any newspaper and magazine editorial content they need for PR.
+While every project is different, I‘m usually hired to write advertising copy for clients (think ‘Mad Men’) and content for their businesses, including websites, brochures, blogs, case studies, and any newspaper and magazine editorial content they need for PR.

-I also work with a range of creative, web, marketing, and design agencies.
+I also work with various creative, web, marketing, and design agencies.
 I write the same type of content for their clients – and sometimes even for the agencies themselves.
-Working with agencies always provides a wide scope of industries and topics to write for.
+Working with agencies always provides a wide range of industries and topics to write about.

-Leading up to going freelance, I started out as a litho printer, then moved into graphic design.
+Before going freelance, I started out as a litho printer and then moved into graphic design.
 That was followed by my final role as an Assistant Manager of a marketing team.
-So I’ve been surrounded by words and copy my whole career.
+So, I’ve been surrounded by words and copy my whole career.

-Graeme: I’d argue there’s always a need for professionally written copy and content, just as there is for other professional services like accounting, legal, or plumbing.
+Graeme: I’d argue that professionally written copy and content are always needed, just as there are for other professional services like accounting, legal, or plumbing.
 I think it’s really important for any business to invest in professional services, whatever the area.

 But in terms of content, things like blog posts, websites, and social media are super important.
-Once these things are online, they’re all linked, and all heavily reliant on high quality, informative content that helps you rise up the search results.
+Once these things are online, they’re all linked and heavily reliant on high-quality, informative content that helps you rise up the search results.
 Google has really focused on this aspect and will reward such content accordingly.
-So if you’re posting low-quality content or content that doesn’t do what it’s supposed to do, then you’ll appear far lower in the search results – if at all.
+So, if you’re posting low-quality content or content that doesn’t do what it’s supposed to do, then you’ll appear far lower in the search results—if at all.

 Alex: Which are your favourite topics to write about?
 And what type of content do you enjoy creating most of all?